-- 1. Pace Yourself: You do not have to uphold all the obligations you did in the past.
-Allow yourself the luxury to slow down, release and let go to the old "should have" and "have to" concept.
+- 1. Pace Yourself.
+You do not have to uphold all the obligations you did in the past.
+Allow yourself the luxury to slow down, release and let go to the old "should have" and "have to" concept. - 2.
+It is okay to tell others NO.

-- 2. To Say "No" is Okay: It is okay to tell others NO. This means you can reject invitations or visitors if you don't feel up to it.
-People will understand if you are not able to attend every function or event.

-- 3. Pamper Yourself: If you deplete your energy you will have less strength to care for yourself or others during any holiday celebration.
-Therefore, take extra time for you!

-- 4. Tell People what You Need:

-Friends and family will not know

-how to help you or relate to you

-unless you are specific about your

-wants and needs.
-Tell others what
+This means you can reject invitations or visitors if you don't feel up to it.
+People will understand if you are not able to attend every function or event. - 3.
+Pamper yourself.
+If you deplete your energy you will have less strength to care for yourself or others during any holiday celebration.
+Therefore, take extra time for you. - 4.
+Tell people what you need.
+Friends and family will not know how to help you unless you are specific about your wants and needs.
+Tell others what you need.

-you need.
 Ask for help.
-Then

-congratulate yourself when you

-do.

-- Make New Rituals: When you

-make a new tradition it signals to

-yourself and others that your life

-has changed.
-A new tradition

-does not mean that you r old

-tradition are any less important.

-- 6. Honor Traditions: Traditions hold many emotions for people.
-After a loss come traditions many become more or less important.
-Let people know that traditions are meaningful to you and that you want to keep It is okay to let some traditions god.
+Then congratulate yourself when you do. - 5.
+Make new rituals.
+When you make a new tradition it signals to yourself and others that your life has changed.
+A new tradition does not mean that your old traditions are any less important. - 6.
+Honor traditions.
+Traditions hold many emotions for people.
+After a loss, traditions many become more or less important.
+Let people know that traditions are meaningful to you and that you want to keep them.
+It is okay to let some traditions go.

-- 7. Remember You Physical Needs: Eat, sleep and drink plenty of liquids to maintain your physical strength.
-Be sure to keep your

-- environment clean and orderly to help your emotions and keep you on an even keel. - 8.
-Remember You Physical Needs: Eat, sleep and drink plenty of liquids to maintain your physical strength.
-Be sure to keep your environment clean and orderly to help your emotions and keep you on an even keel. - Crying is Okay: Let the tears flow.
+- Remember you physical needs.
+Eat, sleep and drink plenty of liquids to maintain your physical strength.
+Be sure to keep your environment clean and orderly to keep you on an even keel. - 8.
+Crying is OK.
+Let the tears flow.
 You need to feel comfortable expressing yourself wherever you are.
 Crying is a natural outlet of grief.
-Do not apologize. - 10.
-Make Action Plans: During the holidays life can be busy and stressful.
+Do not apologize. - 9.
+Make action plans.
+During the holidays life can be busy and stressful.
 Before that special holiday arrives make a plan regarding how you are going to cope with stress.
-Make a list of people you can call when you need support and places you can go for solace and healing. - 11.
-Consult Your Family and Friends: Talk to your family and friends to see what they want to do during the upcoming holiday.
-Many people may be feeling the same things you are feeling but may not know how to discuss them with you. - 12.
-Lean on Your Faith: Remember to touch base with your source of spirituality.
-It will bring comfort, strength and internal wisdom.
+Make a list of people you can call when you need support and places you can go for solace and healing. - 10.
+Consult your family and friends.
+Talk to your family and friends to see what they want to do during the upcoming holiday.
+Many people may be feeling the same things you are feeling but may not know how to discuss them with you. - 11.
+Lean on your faith.
+Remember to touch base with your source of spirituality.
+It can bring comfort, strength and internal wisdom.